2dv611/syllabus/resources/project_assignment.md

 ### Individual report from the group work

 Since the grade is individual you have the chance to reflect over your (and the groups) work in a personal report.
 It will only be read by the examiners.
-The goal of the repost is to show your involvement and understanding of the project along with a more detailed view of what you have done and how much time you have spend on the assignment.
+The goal of the report is to show your involvement and understanding of the project along with a more detailed view of what you have done and how much time you have spend on the assignment.
 The following part should (at least) be part of the report.
 Feel free to add own headlines.

 * Background of the project
 * Choice of technology - with motivation